The Lords of Discipline: Plot

-Back in Will's senior year, he hears rumors of The Ten, a mysterious Institute secret society that ensures certain cadets, deemed unacceptable to "wear the ring" (that is, to be a graduate of the Institute, denoted by wearing of a class ring), are run out by any means necessary.
-Will discovers that the Ten are real and are trying to run Pearce out to keep the Institute all white.
-Meanwhile, Will and the other seniors are given their Institute rings in preparation for graduation, and Will wins the final basketball game of his career.
+Back in Will's senior year, he hears new rumors of The Ten.
+Aided in his investigation by a mentor, a professor in the history department, Will discovers that The Ten is a real group and they are trying to run Pearce out to keep the Institute all white.
+Will and the other seniors receive their class rings in a solemn ceremony, and Will wins the final basketball game of his career in quadruple overtime against the Virginia Military Institute.